 “This initially exciting effect also feels aggressive and often even uncomfortable to our eyes.
 One finds it rarely used except for a screaming effect in advertising, and as a result, it is unpleasant, disliked, and avoided.”

-Apart from being aggressive and unpleasant, vibrating colors can also damage text legibility.
+Apart from being aggressive and unpleasant, vibrating colors can also damage text legibility and can be even called as “dangerous colors”.
 When two bright and saturated colors appear next to each other the edge between the colors creates a glowing distortion effect.
 These blurry vibrating edges are especially dangerous for UI fonts, small icons, and other detailed elements.
 Not to mention that they simply hard to comprehend for a human eye.

 Another aspect to be taken into consideration is color blindness.
 Below are the same color combinations as seen by colorblind.
 And if these color choices may hurt the eyes of an average person, a colorblind person simply won’t see anything.
 Though there are different levels of colorblindness, it should be noted regarding accessibility.

-The use of a gradient in UI, branding, typography, illustrations, and logos have made a huge comeback and became one of the hottest web design trends.
+The use of UI gradients, branding, typography, illustrations, and logos have made a huge comeback and became one of the hottest UI design trends.
 With Instagram changing their logo from flat to color transition and Spotify adding bright transitions to their UI design, gradients are everywhere.

 As a way of defying flat material design a lot of designers opt for experimentation with new ways to use tones.
 Color transition lets designers create and explore new colors and produce hues never used before.
 It gives the design a modern, fresh look.
 Gradients are eye-catching.
 They grab users’ attention and make them remember a logo, interface, illustration.